-When you think about what social workers and public school teachers are paid, and what people who work in human or animal shelters are paid, you can see that there is not much monetary value placed on those who perform these skilled and profoundly needed services.
-These folks can surely say that they are volunteers, but they do what they do because they are called to it, and if they didn’t, they would feel lesser, smaller, and that something was missing.
-To be sure, there are those who have started successful projects from service-to-others, so it doesn’t always mean that your calling won’t result in material abundance.
+When you think about what social workers and public school teachers are paid, and what people who work in human or animal shelters are paid, you can see that there is not much monetary value placed on those who perform these skilled and profoundly needed services, and there is even less value placed on the tenants of shelters.
+Those who are called to minister in these places do so because they are called to it To be sure, there are those who have started successful projects from service-to-others, so it doesn’t always mean that your calling won’t result in material abundance.

 In his book, The Genius Myth, Michael Meade says, “Because each soul is unique, calling comes differently to each person.
 There is no pattern into which we must fit, because it is the unique pattern at the core of each soul that is the aim of the calling.
 Because what calls to us is timeless, the calling can come at any time.
 At each turn in the road our life’s work awaits us; thus, our calling keeps calling no matter our age, position, or condition in life.”